Pilatch/gulp-eslint-auto-fix/README.md

 If you don't provide the file globs to watch, it will watch all files ending in '.js' that are not inside node_modules nor bower_components.

+## Dependencies

+This module has peer dependencies on [Gulp](https://www.npmjs.com/package/gulp), [Gulp-If](https://www.npmjs.com/package/gulp-if), [Gulp-Watch](https://www.npmjs.com/package/gulp-watch) and [ESLint](https://www.npmjs.com/package/gulp-eslint).
+If you don't already have those installed in your project, add them to your "devDependencies" in package.json.
+If anything weird is going on, check the version requirements and let me know.

 ## Configuration

 None.
 This will honor whatever configuration you have already set up for ESLint.

-## Dependencies
+## Limitations

-This module has peer dependencies on Gulp, Gulp-If, Gulp-Watch and ESLint.
-If you don't already have those installed in your project, add them to your "devDependencies" in package.json.
-If anything weird is going on, check the version requirements.
+What can be fixed is limited by what ESLint can fix.
+See their [rules page](https://eslint.org/docs/rules/) for all the fixable rules.

 ## Known Issues